gerhardvanwyk/gocd-msteams-notifier/README.md

 - `stage` - Regex to match the stage name
 - `group` - Regex to match the pipeline group name
 - `state` - State of the pipeline at which we should send a notification.
 You can provide multiple values separated by pipe (`|`) symbol.
 Valid values are passed, failed, cancelled, building, fixed, broken or all.
-- `channel` - (Optional) channel where we should send the slack notification.
-This setting for a rule overrides the global setting
-- `owners` - (Optional) list of slack user handles who must be tagged in the message upon notifications
-- `webhookUrl` - (Optional) Use this webhook url instead of the global one.
-Useful if you're using multiple slack teams.

 ## Configuring the plugin for GoCD on Kubernetes using Helm